dkahuna/Tribute-Page/README.md

 # Tribute-Page
-The first project from freeCodeCamp
+ freeCodeCamp

+freeBootCamp Responsive Web Design Project #1

-Just using basic HTML, CSS, and JavaScript
+Just using basic HTML & CSS

 *Learning and practicing the front-end of things